Home » Geography » Sedentary Farming

 Sedentary Farming Characteristics

-Sedentary cultivation is characterized by the following features:
+Sedentary cultivation is characterized by:

 • Crops grown in this farming vary from place to place.